vdaas/vald/docs/user-guides/configuration.md

 ## References

-For further details, there are references to Helm values in the GitHub Vald repository.
+For further details, there are references to the Helm values in the Vald GitHub repository.

 - [README of Vald Helm Chart][vald-helm-chart]
 - [README of Vald-Helm-Operator Chart][vald-helm-operator-chart]